How forex pairs are quoted

 A forex pair is written as base/quote.
 EUR/USD: EUR is the base; USD is the quote.
 The price reflects how many units of the quote currency one unit of the base buys.
 EUR/USD at 1.0850 means one euro buys 1.0850 US dollars.

 The quote is two-sided: bid and ask.
 Bid is the lower number — what the broker pays to buy the base from the trader.
 Ask is the higher number — what the broker charges to sell the base to the trader.
-Traders open positions at the ask and close them at the bid; the difference is the spread, paid on entry.
+A long position opens at the ask and closes at the bid; a short position opens at the bid and closes at the ask.
+Either way the trader crosses the bid-ask gap once: the spread is the round-trip cost of the position, not a separate entry fee.
+A new position opens at a loss equal to the spread and clears it only as price moves far enough in the trader's favour.

 Most major pairs quote to four decimal places (the Pip sits at the fourth decimal).
 JPY pairs quote to two decimal places (the pip sits at the second).
 Some platforms also display fractional pips (the fifth or third decimal — pipettes), used in high-precision pricing.